Directionality and quantum backfire in continuous-time quantum walks from delocalized states: Exact results

+This exact result allows us to determine the asymptotic temporal decay by analyzing the envelope of the squared Bessel functions.
+For generic parameters, the survival probability follows the standard ballistic decay $P_{\text{surv}}(t) \propto t^{-1}$.
+However, for the fine-tuned case $D=1$ and $\alpha = \pi/2 + m\pi$ ($m \in \mathbb{Z}$), the leading-order ($t^{-1}$) terms vanish due to destructive interference.
+In this regime, the decay is governed by the next order in the asymptotic expansion, resulting in $P_{\text{surv}}(t) \approx 1/(\pi\gamma^3 t^3)$.

 These analytical results show that the enhanced temporal decay $t^{-3}$ occurs only in the case $D=1$ for specific values of $\alpha$.
 Other combinations of $D$ and $\alpha$ lead to the usual scaling with $t^{-1}$.
-These findings are numerically confirmed in Fig.~\ref{fig:survival_prob}.
-Thus, we clarify that in a previous work~\cite{chaves2023transport} the breakdown of the standard scaling for $P_{\mathrm{surv}}(t)$ was a result of the special choice of the initial condition.
+These findings are numerically confirmed in Figure~\ref{fig:survival_prob}.